 10.1 Request for Customer Data.
-Within 30 days after the effective date of termination or cancellation, Customer may request DealerSocket make available to Customer for download a file of Customer Data in comma separated value (.csv) format or in backup file (.bak) format along with attachments in their native format.
-Upon such request, DealerSocket will provide Customer the requested data; provided, however, that DealerSocket will have no obligation to provide Customer with access to the data if Customer is in breach of any of its obligations under the Agreement, including but not limited to, its payment obligations.
-DealerSocket will have no obligation to maintain or provide any Customer Data more than 30 days past the effective date of termination or cancellation, and will thereafter, unless legally prohibited, delete all Customer Data in its systems or otherwise in its possession or under its control.
+Within 30 days after the effective date of termination or cancellation, Customer may request DealerSocket make available to Customer for download a file of Customer Data in a format to be determined by DealerSocket.
+DealerSocket will have no obligation to provide Customer with access to the data if Customer is in breach of any of its obligations under the Agreement, including its payment obligations.
+Otherwise, DealerSocket may delete all Customer Data in its systems.
 Requests for Customer Data downloads at any other time will be subject to DealerSocket’s reasonable discretion and additional fees.

 10.4 Assignment.
-The Agreement is binding upon and will inure to the benefit of the parties hereto and their respective heirs, personal representatives, successors and permitted assigns.
 No party may assign the Agreement or any of its rights and obligations hereunder without the prior written consent of the other party; provided, however, that DealerSocket may assign the Agreement and all of its rights and obligations hereunder as part of a merger or sale of substantially all the assets or stock of DealerSocket.
 Any assignment by Customer in violation of this section is null and void.

 10.5 Reference.
 Customer agrees to be available for reference calls, site visits, publication interviews, marketing case studies and other potential activities.

 10.6 Entire Agreement and Modifications.
-Each party acknowledges that it has read the Agreement and agrees that the Agreement is the complete and exclusive statement of the parties and supersedes and merges all prior proposals understandings and agreements, oral or written, including but not limited to any conflicting terms in any prior written contract, between the parties relating to the subject matter hereof, including without limitation, the terms of any customer request for proposal or the standard printed terms on any customer purchase order.
+Each party acknowledges that it has read the Agreement and agrees that the Agreement is the complete and exclusive statement of the parties and supersedes and merges all prior proposals understandings and agreements, oral or written.
 No modification, amendment or supplement to the Agreement or an Order will be binding upon the parties hereto unless made in writing and duly signed by the authorized representatives of both parties.